Artiikk/React-Zustand-Boilerplate/README.md

 - Vite: This tool provides a fast development experience with instant hot module replacement and fast builds.
 It also comes with built-in support for Typescript, React, and CSS modules.
 - Zustand: This library provides a simple, yet powerful, way to manage state in your React application.
 It allows you to create stores with minimal boilerplate and provides a way to subscribe to changes in the state.
 - React-Query: This library provides a way to fetch and cache data in your React application.
-It makes it easy to handle loading,